stockhausenj/command-line-fu/cheetohs/bash.md

 [[ -z "${v1}" && -z "${v2}" ]] && { echo "need v1 and v2"; exit 1; }
 ```

 Get params.

-Save this script as `functions.sh`.
+Save this script as `functions.sh` and then source it in.

 ```
 get_params(){